tom-howard/ros2/docs/course/part1.md

     Once again, it's important that you understand how this code works, so **make sure you read the code annotations**!

     !!! warning "Fill in the `{BLANK}`!"
         This code won't work *out-of-the-box*!
-Look out for a `{BLANK}`, which is a prompt for you to change this part of the code!
+Look out for a `{BLANK}`, which is a prompt for you to replace this text with something else!

 1. We now need to add this as an *additional* package executable.